 Losing his law licenses

-Giuliani now faces a formal disciplinary hearing, a process that could take months.
-While the court warned that “permanent sanctions” are likely, his attorneys said, “We believe that once the issues are fully explored at a hearing Mr. Giuliani will be reinstated as a valued member of the legal profession that he has served so well in his many capacities for so many years.”
+While the court has yet to make its final ruling, it warned that “permanent sanctions” are likely.
+Nevertheless Giuliani’s attorneys said, “We believe that once the issues are fully explored at a hearing Mr. Giuliani will be reinstated as a valued member of the legal profession that he has served so well in his many capacities for so many years.”

 The former mayor was characteristically less tactful in his response, telling radio station WABC-AM, “The bar association should give me an award … I defended an unpopular client.
 I’ve been threatened with death.
 I’ve had a good deal of my income taken away.
 I’ve lost friends over it.”